spinualexandru/hyprlang-rs/README.md

 This feature provides:
 - **Mutation API** - Modify config values, variables, handlers, and special categories
 - **Serialization** - Save configurations back to files with clean formatting
+- **Multi-file tracking** - Automatically track which values came from which source file
+- **Smart saving** - Save changes only to the modified files when using `source` directives
 - **Two mutation styles** - Direct setters and mutable references
 - **Round-trip support** - Parse → modify → save → parse